common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Michael

 Do you want to cover why MPI progs don't work in standard CWL?
-MPI affects scheduling and execution I.e. the following are implementation/system dependent:
+I.e. the following are implementation/system dependent:
  - the actual name of the `mpiexec` command
  - the flag to set number of processes